phulin/bean-hccs/README.md

 - Use Pill Keeper semirare to get cyclops eyedrops.
 Optimal dog would also work.
 - Drink astral pilsners (6 drunk).
 - Get +item fortune boff and use synth.
 Use bag of grain.
+- Take exotic parrot.
 - Pizza for CERtainty and INFErnal Thirst.
-Get an amulet coin.
+Get a cracker for Parrot.
 - Cast Steely-Eyed Squint.
-- TEST: Make Margaritas (Item/Booze, 4 turns).
+- TEST: Make Margaritas (Item/Booze, 2 turns with astral mask).
 - Drink Ish Kabibble (2 drunk).
 - Fax and saber YR a factory worker (female) (Cheesefax always gives female if you ask for "factory worker").
 - Pill Keeper elemental res.
 - Smash any ratty knitted caps and red-hot sausage forks for hot powder and sleaze nuggets (for lotion of sleaziness).
 - Use pocket maze.
-- Take exotic parrot.
 - TEST: Clean Steam Tunnels (Hot Resistance, 5-8 turns).
 - Pill Keeper familiar weight buff should still be active.
-- TEST: Breed More Collies (Familiar Weight, 46 turns).
+- TEST: Breed More Collies (Familiar Weight, 44 turns).
 - Use squeaky toy rose, shady shades.
-- Get pool buff.
 - Wish for Disquiet Riet.
 - TEST: Be a Living Statue (Noncombat, 1 turn).
 - Fight painted ungulith, use saber YR.